 As of late April 2018, the Asus TUF FX504 is one of the first mid-range gaming laptops to sell with Intel Coffee Lake hardware.
 On top of that, Asus checked a lot of the right boxes with this product, so it should be on your list of you’re shopping in the $700 to $1000 price range.

 The main selling points are the construction, the 120 HZ screen, the keyboard and the hardware, alongside perks like the anti-dust cooling system, the 7.1 capable audio output, the fast wireless or the advertised durability.
 Battery life, connectivity and speakers are just about average, while my main concern regards the performance of the higher tier configurations in demanding loads and whether the implemented cooling is able to keep the six-core Coffee Lake Core i7 processor and that GTX 1050 Ti graphics at bay.
-Our sample ran into some issues, which in all fairness were partially addressed with undervolting, but make sure to read other opinions as well, as there’s a fair chance final retail models do better out of the box.
+Our sample ran into some issues, which in all fairness were partially addressed with undervolting, but make sure to read other opinions as well to see how the retail versions end up working.

 If the performance actually proves to be on par with the expectations, the Asus FX504 is definitely a solid buy across the board.
-If not, then I’d mostly consider one of the affordable i5 configurations and perhaps look at something else if I would actually need the i7.
+If not, then I’d mostly consider one of the affordable i5 configurations with the GTX 1050/1050 Ti GPUs, and look at something else if I would actually need the i7 and faster graphics.

 The TUF FX504 series is aggressively priced, but competes in a highly competitive niche.
 If interested in a budget option, the Acer Nitro 5 or the Lenovo Legion Y520 are alternatives worth considering, and if you’re shopping for the higher tier configuration you could also consider the MSI GL63 or even the aggressively priced Acer Predator Helios 300, which would get you GTX 1060 graphics for not much extra, especially on a good deal.